 9. Annual Responsibilities of Priest-Chaplains to maintain their Endorsements.

 9.2.
-Active duty Catholic priests, GS priests and full-time contract priests, unless deployed or TDY/TAD, will attend the annual Convocation of the Archdiocese for the Military Services.
+Active duty Catholic priests, GS priests and full-time contract priests, unless deployed or TDY/TAD, will attend the biennial Convocation of the Archdiocese for the Military Services.
 Even if deployed, priest-chaplains should make every effort to attend.
 Reserve, National Guard and part-time contract priests are highly encouraged to attend.
 VA chaplains will attend the annual conference of the National Conference of VA Catholic Chaplains (NCVACC).
-In case of extenuating circumstances, they may fulfill this requirement by attending an AMS Convocation).
+In case of extenuating circumstances and with the permission of the archbishop, they may fulfill this requirement by attending an AMS Convocation.

 9.3.
 The Catholic bishops and religious superiors who provide priests expect that the responsibility of the priest-chaplain for sacramental, pastoral and spiritual welfare of our Catholic people will be acknowledged, protected, and fostered by authorities within the military and the Veterans Administration.

 9.4.
-The priest-chaplain is expected to maintain dialogue with his Ordinary or Religious Superior, and to share with him copies of his Quarterly Reports.
+The priest-chaplain is expected to maintain dialogue with his diocesan bishop or religious superior, and to share with him copies of his Quarterly Reports.

-This document replaces previous Basic Expectations of the Archdiocese for the Military Services for the Pastoral Care of our Catholic Personnel, dated 20 August 2008.
+This document replaces previous Minimum Requirements of the Archdiocese for the Military Services for the Pastoral Care of our Catholic Personnel, dated 01 August 2011.

 + Timothy P. Broglio